csfeeser/ci-cd/github-actions-day4-warmup.md

 7. Open the **Actions** tab and inspect the logs for the **NASA APOD Matrix Warmup** run.
    You should see:

-   * Three matrix jobs (one per request: today, yesterday, random).
+   * Three matrix jobs (one per request: today, yesterday, last_year).
    * The API call step running in each job.
    * No artifact created yet, because nothing is being uploaded.